Ujstor/python-intermediate/README.md

 14. Function Arguments: how to pass arguments to functions and work with default arguments, keyword arguments, and variable-length argument lists
 15. Shallow vs Deep Copying: understanding the difference between these two techniques for copying objects in Python
 16. Context Managers: using the "with" statement to manage resources and ensure proper clean-up of objects after use.
+17. Object-Oriented Programming: an introduction to object-oriented programming concepts like classes, objects, inheritance, and polymorphism
 <br/>
 <br/>